-Almost all pupils study Mathematics, English, Science, a Modern Foreign Language (French, Spanish or German) and a Humanity (Religious Studies, History or Geography) with general or examined Religious Studies studied until the end of Key Stage 4.
+Almost all pupils study Mathematics, English, Science, a Modern Foreign Language (French, Spanish or German) and a Humanity (Religious Studies, History or Geography) with aspects of Religious Studies studied by all students until the end of Key Stage 4 via the LifeSkills programme.
 This core of subjects is complemented by other subjects from groups within Option Blocks.
 As far as possible, and quite deliberately, the School builds the timetable around pupils' choices and so there are no predetermined Option Blocks.
 As far as is practicable they are formed each year to accommodate pupils' choices and in accordance with demand.